janell-anderson/blogception/README.md

 Brainstorming about what I will be doing for my project 4.
 Came up with doing a blog application.
 Decided on the core technologies that I will be using.
 For the front-end I will be using React.js.
 This is be one of the biggest challenges for me since my React skills are low.
 As for the backend I will be doing Node.js and Express.js.
 I feel more comfortable with Express and since we only learned Rails for three days I do not want to spend most of my project time on Rails.

 - WORKFLOW LIST
     - Setup React app and Express application (COMPLETED)
     - Setup server (COMPLETED)
- - create Database (IN PROCESS)
+    - create database (COMPLETED)
- - create tables (IN PROCESS)
+    - create tables (COMPLETED)
+    - Have CRUD working on back-end (COMPLETED)
+- COMPLETED 6/6

+### DAY 2 May 25th
+- WORKFLOW LIST
+    - Start on front-end CRUD
+    - Create a blog post form
+    - Do some basic React styling
+    - Do a little bit of CSS
+    - Start on Authorization (Login/Register/Tokens)
+- COMPLETED 0/5

+### DAY 3-5 May 26th - 28th
+- WORKFLOW LIST
-- COMPLETED 2/5
+- COMPLETED 0/0

 ## Technologies
 - React